Highlights of Sessions & Events Organized by the Society for Disability Studies (full program below):

 - Tuesday Afternoon: SDS Paper Workshops & Posters at the Student Poster Reception.

 - Tuesday Evening: DISCO Ball.
 Start picking out your dancing outfit, because the SDS DANCE IS BACK!
 Tuesday, April 17, 7-11 pm, including a vegetarian dinner and welcoming address by Mimi Khúc.
 This event is sponsored by the Ohio State Disability Studies Program; DISCO Graduate Student Caucus; English Department Diversity & Inclusion Committee; Sexuality Studies Program; and Office of the ADA Coordinator.
-There is no charge for this event, but attendees will be asked to RSVP so we know how much dinner to order.
-An email from Margaret Price (firstname.lastname@example.org) is forthcoming with details.
+There is no charge for this event, but attendees must RSVP by April 9th using this registration form, so we know how much dinner to order.

 - Wednesday Evening: SDS Salon.
 Connect, reflect, and look forward!
 All are invited to this SDS community gathering on Wednesday, April 18, 5:30-10pm.
-We will showcase a reading by Anne Finger from her new novel, along with discussions, workshops, and a membership visioning session.
+Please RSVP on Eventbrite as soon as possible to guarantee your space.
+We will showcase a reading by Anne Finger from her new novel, along with discussions, an art display, and a town hall for SDS members & friends.
 Dinner will be provided.
-Please note that you will be asked to RSVP with your accommodation and dietary needs.
 There is no charge for the SDS Salon but donations are most welcome.

 Two Free Public Lectures sponsored by OSU: